jzal03/book-opmanual-dd24/src/flying/betaflight-pid-settings.md

 After apply the recommended starter values, with the knowledge from the previous subsection, you can keep trying the following for improving the basic manual performance of your Duckiedrone:

 * Flying the drone manually and look out for erroneous behaviors
-* Connect the FC to CleanFlight, and adapt the PID values
+* Connect the FC to Betaflight, and adapt the PID values